Skip to main content

 You can open the ticket to view the ticket details.
 The ticket contains the SLA details that shows the expected resolution time.
 The SLA indicator will initially appear in green to signify that the resolution timeframe is within the expected limits.
 If the resolution date is surpassed, the indicator will turn red.
 Use Reply section to respond to the customer support.

-4. Partners Solution Call
+4. Partners Solution Call (Paid Plans Only)

 Solution call